Learning-Based Phase Compression and Quantization for Massive MIMO CSI Feedback with Magnitude-Aided Information: Magnitude-aided CSI feedback Framework

-where $\mathbf{A}$ is the sign matrix that encodes the sign of the sine matrix using one bit for each entry.
-Using Pythagorean trigonometric identity\footnote{We know that $\text{sin}(\theta) = \pm \sqrt{1-\text{cos}(\theta)^2}$.}, we can save almost half the bandwidth by transmitting the sign matrix instead of the compressed sine matrix.
-Moreover, since most entries in the sign matrix are insignificant, we only transmit partial entries of the sign matrix associated with large magnitudes in a sign ratio $R_\text{s}$ to further reduce feedback overhead \footnote{Usually, the reconstruction performance can remain approximately the same even if the sign ratio $R_\text{s}$ is less than $0.25$ due to the sparsity.}.
+This formulation saves about half the bandwidth by sending the sign matrix $\mathbf{A}$ without encoding matrix $\mathbf{Sin}$.

+Moreover, the sparsity of $\mathbf{H}$ means that we only need to feed back partial entries of $\mathbf{A}$ associated with a swath of entries with dominant magnitudes.
+If we define a reduction ratio $R_\text{s}$ to further reduce feedback overhead\footnote{Usually, the reconstruction performance can remain approximately the same even if the sign ratio $R_\text{s}$ is less than $0.25$ due to the sparsity.}.
 The total phase feedback overhead (in bits) is summarized as follows: